 Your screen especially the new one like IPS display suck up more battery from your device.
 The AMOLED display are more power efficient since the LED don’t have to produce blacks.
 By default the brightness is in auto adjustment mode, which works fine but, it is recommended to put it down to 10% which works well in indoor places.
 But this can be toggled outdoor using a power control widget on your home screen.

 Cellular data are also the best battery drainers.
 Even though you have a brand new 4G or a 3G phone your data will use up the same battery even when you are not using the phone.
 Sending a text message via Viber, we chat, Line application as such EDGE or 1X is more than sufficient.
 And you can turn the data on if you need an extra speed.
 It is difficult to maintain the process but will definitely save you a lot of battery charge.

-The battery is one the most important feature of a smartphone.
-Since it is the part of the smartphone that delivers the required horsepower to drive the handset, it is also one of the major things to consider while buying a smartphone.
-So, how good is a smartphone that cannot last even a single day?
-Hence, […]
+Battery life is one of the most important aspects of a smartphone.
+Since it is the powerhouse of a cell-phone, it is a vital part that keeps the phone running.
+And so, it is also one of the major things to consider while buying a smartphone.
+Even if a phone is capable of doing a […]

 Handover and its impact in Smartphone Battery: